 Located in Shawnigan, Quebec, Phase 1 Plant will transform spodumene concentrate from the Whabouchi Mine into high purity lithium hydroxide and carbonate.
 Commercial samples will be sent to large end users in the lithium battery industry.
 This pilot plant production will eventually transition into full-scale production at the proposed Hydromet Plant.

 The goal of Nemaska Lithium’s Phase 1 plant is to demonstrate the quality of its products to potential customers and acquire off-take agreements before construction of the commercial plant.
-Other advantages this strategy provides include:
+The advantages of this strategy include: